Hip Dislocation – A Runner’s Manual to Treating and Preventing This Injury

 - Open hip: For patients that have mutations such as hip dysplasia, or for other individuals who are at risk for injury.
 This procedure involves manually dislocating the hip in order to repair the connecting bones, then resetting them.

-All of these procedures require an extended period of rest for full recovery, and may also require the use of a splint or cast in order to prevent the bones from dislocating again soon after.
+All of these procedures require an extended period of rest for full recovery, and may also require the use of a night splint or cast in order to prevent the bones from dislocating again soon after.

 Recovering From Hip Dislocation